21 Apr Newgrange

 Sir Richard Colt Hoare, Journal of a Tour in Ireland, A.D 180667

 The Neolithic peoples who occupied the rich fertile lands of the Boyne Valley created a community stable and cohesive enough to build structures destined to last more than 5,000 years.
 Powerful rulers, perhaps priest-kings, inspired the loyalty required for these achievements because they were believed to communicate with their ancestors in another plane of existence.
-To envision just how many members of the community may have been required to build Newgrange, Professor O’Kelly calculated that the 181,436,948 kg (200,000 tons) of earth and rock required would have taken a workforce of 400 people 16 years to carry to the spot and construct the mound.68
+To envision just how many members of the community may have been required to build Newgrange, Professor O’Kelly estimated that the work might have taken the labor of 400 people 16 years to carry the building materials to the spot and construct the mound.68

 It was clear to the excavator and others that all this effort was not solely to create a house of the dead.
 Newgrange was also seen as a residence of other-dimensional beings, a home of the spirits.
 The great care taken by the Neolithic builders, which included cutting rain channels on some of the roof stones to keep the interior dry, shows a respect for the structure that was remembered through all the succeeding generations.
 Respect came even from the invading Vikings of the ninth century, who never entered the tomb, and to those visitors who left golden coins in tribute.
 No such tribute was found elsewhere at the other nearby passage tombs.